 - Slice each chicken breast diagonally into thin strips.
 Place the chicken into a glass or ceramic casserole or other dish with sides, and pour the marinade over the chicken.
 Wrap tightly and refrigerate for at least 4 hours and up to two days.

-- Chicken Breast Marbella can be warmed up before serving, covered tightly with foil or a lid.
+- Chicken Breast Marbella can be reheated before serving covered tightly with foil or a lid.
 Or, serve it cold or at room temperature.